lsst/rtn-045/index.rst

 After the successful merge, delete your branch.

 Remember to make comments in the associated Jira tickets about the major updates and mark the ticket as done.

+All new tutorials or significant changes should be documented for users in the `Log of Major Tutorial Updates <https://dp0-2.lsst.io/tutorials-examples/major-updates-log.html>`__.

 Stretch goals